JohnnyBoy91/LiveAudioData/README.md

 # LiveAudioData
-Captures live audio data from the PC to control objects &amp; visuals
+Example Unity Project which captures live audio data from the PC to control objects &amp; visuals